viet8989/WooPizza/wp-content/plugins/custom-review-plugin/README.md

 #### Using the Shortcode

-Add reviews to any page or post using the shortcode:
+Add reviews to any page or post using the shortcode.
+Reviews are displayed in a beautiful **4-column responsive slider** with auto-slide functionality!

 ```
 [customer_reviews]